Large Continual Instruction Assistant

 Notice that we have omitted the high-order infinitesimal term of $O(\theta-\theta_t)^3$.
 Additionally, we introduce the relaxation factor $\Delta\theta$ and have the stability constraint that $\theta_t^*=\theta_{t-1}^*+\Delta\theta$.
 Here, our intuition is from the perspective of EMA parameters update.
 The relaxation factor $\Delta\theta$ denotes the newly assimilated model parameters.
 Moving the left item to the right of the equation, we have:

 Start from the stability constraint, combined with Eq.(\ref{EMA}), we can obtain:

 Please kindly refer to Appendix \ref{theta} for detailed demonstrations.
-In order to achieve the best new knowledge transferring and the best old knowledge protecting, we minimize the difference between $\mathcal{L}(\theta_t^*)$ and $\mathcal{L}(\theta_t)$, $\theta_t^*$ and $\theta_{t-1}^*$.
+In order to achieve the ideal new knowledge transferring and the ideal old knowledge protecting, we minimize the difference between $\mathcal{L}(\theta_t^*)$ and $\mathcal{L}(\theta_t)$, $\theta_t^*$ and $\theta_{t-1}^*$.
 Merging the two minimal situations, we have a unified optimal objective function and set up the following minimization problem:

 To further consider the constrained minimization problem, we use the method of Lagrange multipliers, which combines the objective function with the constraint by incorporating the Lagrange multiplier $\lambda$.